Music

 Giuseppe Verdi

-"О, боги, боги!" - "Oh, gods, gods!"
-This exclamation appears ten times in the book, as a leidmotiv.
+«О, боги, боги!» or «Oh, gods, gods!» This exclamation appears ten times in the book, as a leidmotiv.
 According to some sources Bulgakov would have found it in the opera Aida written by Giuseppe Verdi (1831-1901).
 He loved this opera very much and quoted it often.
 While unraveling the libretto written by Antonio Ghislanzoni (1824-1893), I indeed found a text with similarities.
-It's the last stanza of Scene I in the first act
+It's the last stanza of Scene I in the first act.

 Numi, pietà del mio soffrir!